Shivam-kum-mhta/Harmony-Flow/README.md

+This a forked repo from Calisto_Mathias and appears to be my first small open-source contribution.
+I have Fixed some minor changes....

 # Harmony Flow

 Harmony Flow is a full-stack application in its very early stages.
 It aims to solve the problem of digitization of approval flows throughout collegiate level tasks.
 It is usually a very tedious task to have to manually submit requests in the hard-copy format through the different roles required for the processing of the approval flow.
 For that very reason, Harmony Flow aims to implement the whole process digitally.